Skip to main content

 Terminal window

-plumber generate config [flags]
+plumber config generate [flags]

 FlagDefaultDescription